VDA5050/VDA5050/VDA5050_EN.md

 The mobile robot can add references that help with finding the cause of the error via the `errorReferences` array as well as `errorHints` to propose a possible resolution.
 Regardless of the level of the issue, the mobile robot shall never clear its order due to it.

+#### 6.6.5.1 Error references

+If an error occurs due to an erroneous order or execution failure, the mobile robot can return meaningful error references in the field `errorReferences` (see Section [7.8 Implementation of the state message](#78-implementation-of-the-state-message)).
+This can include the following information:

+- `headerId`
+- Topic (`order` or `instantAction`)
+- `orderId` and `orderUpdateId` if error was caused by an order update
+- `actionId` if error was caused by an action
+- List of parameters if error was caused by erroneous action parameters

 ### 6.6.6 Operating Mode
 For regular order execution, fleet control must be in full control of the mobile robot.
 There are however situations where this is not possible, e.g., when manual human interaction on the mobile robot is required.
 The mobile robot shall report this using the field `operatingMode`.